while-true-do/ansible-role-repo-epel/README.md

 # Ansible Role: Repo-EPEL
 | A role that installs yum repository for Extra Packages for Enterprise Linux (EPEL).

-- If wtd_repo_epel_enabled is set to false it will remove rpm package and its repository files.

 ## Motivation

 This role is needed to get access for Extra Packages for Enterprise Linux (EPEL).